 A committee meets regularly to plan staff development for all other staff in the areas of school culture and school-wide behavior expectations.
-A Writing Teacher has been hired for the 2016-2017 school year to work with high school students in need of remediation in the writing process especially in light of the demand for conceptual writing with the Common Core Standards.

 All high school teachers have attended CCSS training and all have received Smarter Balanced Assessment training.
 Staff meets regularly for student monitoring around struggling students and RTI (response to intervention) and formative assessment strategies.